Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Numerical Illustrations

-Next we consider a similar set-up with Fr\'{e}chet distribution, where we have again taken the tail index of the original sample to be $\gamma=0.5$ and that of the contaminated part to be $\gamma=3$.
-The results are shown in Figures Figures \ref{FIG:Sim_Cont_5_F1} and \ref{FIG:Sim_Cont_15_F1} for the two contamination proportions $5\%$ and $15\%$ respectively.
-Once again the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ with positive $\alpha$ performs better than the MB estimator at all $k$ and better than the existing robust estimators $\hat{\gamma}_{KL,k}^{(\alpha)}$ at large values of $k$.
+Figures \ref{FIG:Sim_Cont_5_F1} and \ref{FIG:Sim_Cont_15_F1} present the results for a similar set-up with the Fr\'{e}chet distribution having $\gamma=0.5$ for original data and $\gamma=3$ for the contaminated observations.
+Once again the proposed estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ with a positive $\alpha$ and a large $k$ performs better than the MB estimator and also the existing robust estimators $\hat{\gamma}_{KL,k}^{(\alpha)}$.

-However, when we consider the similar scenario with Burr distribution (Figures \ref{FIG:Sim_Cont_5_Burr1} and \ref{FIG:Sim_Cont_15_Burr1}), although our proposed estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ with positive $\alpha$ perform much better than the MB estimator, it can not produce bias and variance compared to the robust estimators of Kim and Lee (2008).
-However, the bias and MSE of the proposed estimators in this case are quite competitive to that of the $\hat{\gamma}_{KL,k}^{(\alpha)}$ for both light and heavy contaminations.